 Paperwork and new hire information

-To make the paperwork quick and convenient, make these documents accessible on your LMS for employees to read and sign.
+For a quick and convenient paperwork process, make these documents accessible on your LMS for employees to read and sign.
 Then, if they ever want to return to these documents, they can locate them in the same place.

 Welcome and introductions